Are you familiar with Baidu SEO?

 If you haven’t heard of it, don’t worry; you’re certainly not alone.

-But have no doubt, this search engine is pretty major.
+But have no doubt, this search engine – and Baidu SEO by extension – is pretty major.

-As you’re maybe aware, China is home to a huge chunk of the world’s population (over 1 billion).
-And any chance to get your content in front of an audience that size is clearly worth taking.
+As you may be aware, China is home to a huge chunk of the world’s population (over 1.4 billion).
+And any chance to get your content in front of an audience that size is clearly worth exploring.

 This is especially true for any brand looking to target an international audience or break into the market overseas.
 In fact, it’s not really an option if reaching China is your objective, as only 2.3% of searches in China happen on Western search engines.